Kotlin/KEEP/proposals/infinite-loop.md

 [KT-19748](https://youtrack.jetbrains.com/issue/KT-19748/Provide-some-sort-of-break-continue-like-mechanism-for-loop-like-functions) solves this problem for a such function and loop-like functions (`forEach`, `filter`, etc).
 But there are some disadvantages of this feature:

 - It seems to be very specified only for stdlib's functions.
-- Existed local `return` can become misleading with a labelled `break`/`continue`.
+- Existed local `return` can become misleading with a labelled `break`/`continue` expression.
 A user can expect a local `return` should exit a loop-like function at all.
 It might need to change the behavior of local `return` for loop-like function.

 ```kotlin